 The faculty member will work with the department head to facilitate a smooth transition of instruction and service responsibilities to others.
 This may include the sharing of syllabi, reading lists, lectures, and other materials necessary to teach the courses and records related to student advisement and committee responsibilities, as appropriate.
-It is expected that the faculty member will continue to work with doctoral students for whom they are major professor.
+It is expected that the faculty member will continue to work with doctoral students for whom they are a major professor.

 A faculty member who is granted a research semester under this policy will not be paid by another institution during that period, except as allowed under the university's consulting policy.
 The faculty member may not earn extra compensation (in the form of salary or a draw account) during the research semester (e.g., First-year Odyssey, outreach workshops, Peabody Awards judging).

-After completion of the research semester, the faculty member must submit a written report to Office of Faculty and Staff Services describing what was accomplished.
+After completion of the research semester, the faculty member must submit a written report to the Office of Faculty and Staff Services describing what was accomplished.
 This 2-page report is due one month after the start of the next academic semester following the research semester.

 Proposals for a fall research semester must be submitted by Feb.
 1, and proposals for a spring research semester must be submitted by July 1.
-All proposals from a department must be rank ordered and submitted by the department head to the human resources coordinator.
+All proposals from a department must be rank-ordered and submitted by the department head to the human resources coordinator.

 The proposal components must be written in 12-point font with 1- inch margins.
 A complete proposal consists of the following elements: